 You can save money by reusing your existing tub instead of buying a new one.
 Resurfacing can cost as little as $100 and make the tub look brand new.
 A good resurfacing job will last for decades.

-Shower installation from low-end range to high-end master bathroom showers will cost between $400 and $10,000.
+Shower installation from low-end range to high-end primary bathroom showers will cost between $400 and $10,000.
 Your options for these will determine the final price of installation, such as glass doors, multiple spray heads, multiple drains, etc.

 Range: $130 to $780